 Get Help With Opiate Abuse at Serenity Lodge

-At Serenity Lodge in California, we help men overcome opiate addiction and guide them throughout the addiction treatment process.
+At Serenity Lodge in California, we help you overcome opiate addiction and guide you throughout the addiction treatment process.
 Our wide range of therapeutic approaches will help you or someone you love discover the underlying cause of your addiction.
 Along with traditional individual and group sessions, we also offer family therapy sessions to involve your close friends and loved ones in the recovery process.

 Our 22-acre, amenity-rich facility provides the perfect environment to focus on recovery.
 Some of those amenities include: